Bitcoin Is Losing the Payments War

 I originally got into Bitcoin because of these issues.
 And being so easily de-banked while building at Strike only deepened my desire to upgrade our technology into something more free, fair, robust, and decentralized.

 I believe that to be Bitcoin.
-After going so far down the rabbit hole, I firmly believe it is the best chance we have at free and fair digital value exchange.
+After going so far down the rabbit hole, I firmly believe it is our best chance at free and fair digital value exchange.
 It's more private, more decentralized, and more censorship-resistant than anything else out there.
 It doesn’t have a CEO or founder — that’s still around anyway — and its interests are the least shaped by a group, business, or foundation.

-I want more people to go down the rabbit hole, but I also understand it shouldn’t be a requirement for everyone to be able to reap Bitcoin’s benefits.
+I want more people to go down the rabbit hole, but I also understand it shouldn’t be a requirement for everyone to reap Bitcoin’s benefits.
 I’d love it if we were able to flip our current system to one entirely run on Bitcoin, but things don’t work that way.
 It takes a long time to grow adoption in an organic and durable way.

 So when I sit back and think, “How can we get normies on Bitcoin rails?” it is disappointing that the best answer I have is that they need to become Bitcoiners first.